NEWSMAKER-Berlusconi's last throw of the dice in Italy election

 "Berlusconi was a poor prime minister but is a very tough campaigner, he never gives up," said analyst Massimo Franco.

-Italy's longest-serving prime minister, who has a gift for off-the-cuff humor, has run rings around both the professorial Monti and colorless centee-left frontrunner Pier Luigi Bersani in the charisma stakes.
+Italy's longest-serving prime minister, who has a gift for off-the-cuff humour, has run rings around both the professorial Monti and colourless centre-left frontrunner Pier Luigi Bersani in the charisma stakes.

 Berlusconi is believed to be suffering at the hands of another populist crowd pleaser, anti-establishment 5-Star Movement leader Beppe Grillo, who is riding a wave of popular disgust with traditional politicians.

-Grillo's success - some analysts believe he may reach 20 percent and overtake the PDL - could undermine Berlusconi's bid to win enough Senate seats to paralyze a center-left-led government that is likely to make a ruling alliance with Monti.
+Grillo's success - some analysts believe he may reach 20 percent and overtake the PDL - could undermine Berlusconi's bid to win enough Senate seats to paralyse a centre-left-led government that is likely to make a ruling alliance with Monti.

-If Berlusconi does indeed fail, despite a remarkable campaign, many pundits believe he will gradually fade and eventually lose leadership of the center right that he has headed for almost 20 years.
+If Berlusconi does indeed fail, despite a remarkable campaign, many pundits believe he will gradually fade and eventually lose leadership of the centre right that he has headed for almost 20 years.

 EXTRAORDINARY CHARACTER

-As he climbed the ratings in recent weeks, the nervousness in European capitals, particularly his favorite target Germany, was palpable.
+As he climbed the ratings in recent weeks, the nervousness in European capitals, particularly his favourite target Germany, was palpable.

 But calls by European politicians to vote for Monti and not Berlusconi have only played into the former premier's hands, creating resentment at foreign interference and damaging the outgoing prime minister.